How to Get a Pest Control Technician License in North Carolina

 How North Carolina Compares

-North Carolina requires 0 hours of pre-license education for pest control technicians.
+North Carolina does not require any pre-license education hours.
 The average total cost in North Carolina is around $1,200, compared to the national average of $1,290.
 North Carolina's 1-year renewal cycle is shorter than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in North Carolina?